jschnurer/jellyfin-new-episode-report/README.md

 Since this is a node script, you must have nodejs installed.

+Navigate to the script's folder and execute `npm install` to install the script dependencies.

 # local.settings.json
-The script reads settings from a file located at `./local.settings.json`.
+The script reads settings from a required file located at `./local.settings.json`.
+You must create this json file.
 It must have the following schema:

 ```
 {